sgodzheva/zoho-tests-selenium/src/Zoho.Tests.Selenium/Tests/Items/_TestCases.md

 - Click on the "+New" button
 - Select the "Goods" radio button
 - Populate the item's name in the "Name" field (e.g. "Canon PIXMA TS3720 All-in-One Printer")
-- Populate an amount in the "Selling Price" field (e.g. "59.97")
+- Populate the "Selling Price" field with an amount (e.g. "59.97")
 - Click the "Save" button

 Expected Results: